dazeez1/finance-tracker/README.md

 - `npm test` - Run tests (when implemented)
 - `npm run lint` - Run ESLint
 - `npm run format` - Format code with Prettier

+### API Documentation

+The API documentation is available at `http://localhost:3000/api-docs` when the server is running.
+This interactive Swagger UI allows you to:

+- View all available endpoints
+- Test API calls directly from the browser
+- See request/response schemas
+- Authenticate with JWT tokens
+- View example requests and responses

 ## Security Features